JaydenMaalouf/azure-pipelines-terraform-output/README.md

 ### Select your output file

-In the Terraform Plan tab, your associated Terraform Output artifacts will appear in the dropdown box.
+In the TF MD tab, your associated Terraform Output artifacts will appear in the dropdown box.

 The dropdown box is unique to each build, so it won't show previous build artifacts: